-Advisory: Clarifications to the New gTLD Registry Agreement, Specification 4; and the 2013 Registrar Accreditation Agreement (RAA), Registration Data Directory Service (Whois) Specification
+Advisory: Clarifications to the Registry Agreement, and the 2013 Registrar Accreditation Agreement (RAA) regarding applicable Registration Data Directory Service (Whois) Specifications

-Publication date: 12 September 2014
+Publication date: 12 September 2014 (updated on TBD)

-ICANN is publishing This Advisory in response to questions from both registries and registrars regarding the applicable Registration Data Directory Services (commonly known as Whois) specifications.
-This document provides clarifications for registries and registrars to be in compliance with the Registry Agreement and Registrar Accreditation Agreement, respectively.
+This Advisory is intended to provide clarification for registries and registrars regarding applicable Registration Data Directory Service (Whois or RDDS) specifications required for compliance with the Registry Agreement and Registrar Accreditation Agreement, respectively.

-Most of The clarifications apply to both registries and registrars; however, the clarifications described in the second section only apply to registries, while the third section only applies to registrars.
-ICANN recognizes these clarifications may take some time to implement in active systems, and the clarifications will not begin to be enforced until 12 February 2015.
+The clarifications in Section I are applicable to both registries and registrars; Section II applicable only to registries; and Section III applicable only to registrars.
+For the purpose of permitting registries and registrars adequate time to implement these clarifications in their active systems, enforcement will not begin until 20 April 2015.

 One of the objectives of these clarifications is to retain the ability to easily parse the output.
 Interested users are encouraged to consider the clarifications below when developing parsers for RDDS output.